Successful pregnancy after miscarriage

 Eva spent the first two weeks of her life in the Special Care unit, but that gave me a chance to get support with breastfeeding and soon we were able to take her home.

 I think the truth is that my pregnancy with Eva took a lot of emotional energy.
-Afterwards, I didn’t really feel I needed another baby.
+Afterward, I didn’t really feel I needed another baby.
 I was just thankful for one.

 When she was four years old I started my homeopathy training, which was almost like having a baby in itself.